BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 		(route "Progman St. Interlocking  --  of 12/8/94" #\A  00       north ...
 		(ROUTE  "Title string for window              " Line-ID Origin  direction

 *Line-ID* is the single letter used on signal plates for the whole layout, e.g., `#\F` in **F4-334** (i.e., Fourth Avenue BMT).
 Note that in 2.5 and later, `:EXTENDED-ROUTE-LETTER` can override this with a string of more than one character.
-Yes, multiple subway lines joining don't work well.
+Yes, multiple subway lines joining don't work well (planned).

 *Origin* is a Version 1 artifact that is ignored in Version 2 NXSYS.
-It must be a number, and 00 will do well.

-*Direction* is another Version 1 artifact meaningless in Version 2 NXSYS, but anything other than `NORTH` or `SOUTH` will err.
+It must be a number, and 00 will do well. *Direction* is another Version 1 artifact meaningless in Version 2 NXSYS, but anything other than `NORTH` or `SOUTH` will err.
 Sorry.

 After *direction*, zero or more **property pairs** can appear, each being a **Symbol** and a value.
 Unknown or misspelled properties are ***guaranteed to be ignored***.
 This opens the door to downward-compatible, conditionally-used features.
 These are most definitely still relevant.

-Currently known are

-         :SIM-FEET-PER-SCREEN   number

-This controls the horizontal scale of the display.
-The default is 3000 simulated right-of-way feet per the width of your screen.
 The following are available to parameterize the "train" system:

 		:CRUISING-FEET-PER-SECOND number
 		:TRAIN-LENGTH-FEET number
 		:YELLOW-FEET-PER-SECOND number

+*Cruising* refers to the target speed for distant (green) indications. *Yellow* refers to the home indication (prepare to stop at next signal).
+Train kinematics are inferred from these parameters and distances inferred from signal/IJ stationing in hundreds of feet.

-The pair `:IRT T` causes IRT-style default directions to be chosen for tracks, (odd=North), IRT-style signal numbering to be displayed on the plates, and track section circuit ID numbers to be assigned in the IRT fashion, i.e.,
+The pair `:IRT T` causes IRT-style signal numbering to be displayed on the plates, and track section circuit ID numbers to be interpreted by the IRT convention, i.e.,

 			10*stationing_point + track_number

-The spec `:TORONTO T` causes Toronto-style signal numbering to be displayed on the signal plates.
+The pair `:TORONTO T` causes Toronto-style signal numbering to be displayed on the signal plates.

 Any number (up to 10) of specs